-(C) PTC information, if applicable: For any project that includes deploying PTC, applicants must:
+(C) PTC information, if applicable: For any project that includes deploying PTC systems, applicants must:

 1. Document submission of a revised Positive Train Control Implementation Plan (PTCIP) to FRA as required by 49 U.S.C.
 20157(a);

-3. Document why the applicant is not required to submit a revised PTCIP as required by 49 U.S.C.
-20157(a), and how the proposed project will assist in the deployment (i.e., installation and/or full implementation) of a PTC system required under 49 U.S.C.
+3. Document why the applicant is not required to submit a revised PTCIP as Start Printed Page 21930required by 49 U.S.C.
+20157(a), and whether the proposed project will assist in the deployment (i.e., installation and/or full implementation) of a PTC system required under 49 U.S.C.
 20157.

 vii.
 Project Location: Include geospatial data for the project, as well as a map of the project's location.
 On the map, include the Congressional districts and Rural Area boundaries, if applicable, in which the project will take place.